emilyriehl/emilyriehl.github.io/_pages/books.md

 * [Categorical Homotopy Theory](https://emilyriehl.github.io/files/cathtpy.pdf), published in 2014 by [Cambridge University Press](https://www.cambridge.org/br/academic/subjects/mathematics/geometry-and-topology/categorical-homotopy-theory) in their [New Mathematical Monographs](https://www.cambridge.org/core/series/new-mathematical-monographs/E28BCCE1A04DB329398908DD3C0B99ED) series.

     > This material has been published by Cambridge University Press as Categorical Homotopy Theory by Emily Riehl.
 This version is free to view and download for personal use only.
-Not for re-distribution, re-sale or use in derivative works. © Emily Riehl 2014.
+Not for re-distribution, re-sale or use in derivative works. &copy; Emily Riehl 2014.

     I am grateful to them for a special arrangement that also allows me to host a free PDF copy with the preceding disclaimer.
 More information can be found on the [book website](https://math.jhu.edu/~eriehl/cathtpy/) and in this [blog post](https://golem.ph.utexas.edu/category/2014/06/categorical_homotopy_theory.html).